K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 	switched to db <databasename>

 ##### <a name="14"/>2.5.3.
 Update Instance API Guide
-Update Instance API modifies the plan of previously existing service instance.
-Which means it upgrades or downgrades the plan of service instance.
+Update Instance API modifies the plan of the previously existing service instances.
+Which means it upgrades or downgrades the plan of the service instance.
 To use this function, the broker should be set as “plan_updateable: true” from the catalog endpoint.
-If this option field is not included, it returns an error in the contents of the service plan modify request, and the broker does not call the API.
+If this option field is not included, it returns an error in the contents of the service plan modification he requests, and the broker does not call the API.
 If this field is included, an API call is made to the broker for all plan modification requests in the open cloud platform.
-The broker checks for plan support avaiability.
+The broker checks for plan support availability.

 1. Request
 1.1.
 Route